Grumman E-2 Hawkeye: E-2D Advanced Hawkeye

-Deliveries of initial production E-2Ds began in 2010.
-On 4 February 2010, Delta One conducted the first E-2D carrier landing aboard USS Harry S. Truman as a part of carrier suitability testing.
+Deliveries of initial-production E-2Ds began in 2010.
+On 4 February 2010, the first production E-2D Advanced, dubbed "Delta One", conducted the D model's first carrier landing aboard USS Harry S. Truman as a part of carrier suitability testing.
 On 27 September 2011, an E-2D was successfully launched by the prototype Electromagnetic Aircraft Launch System (EMALS) at Naval Air Engineering Station Lakehurst.
 On 12 February 2013, the Office of the Secretary of Defense approved the E-2D to enter full-rate production.
-The Navy plans for an initial operational capability by 2015.
+The Navy planned for an initial operational capability by 2015.
 In June 2013, the 10th E-2D was delivered to the Navy, with an additional 10 aircraft in various stages of manufacturing and predelivery flight testing.
 On 18 July 2013, Northrop Grumman was awarded a $113.7 million contract for five full-rate production Lot 2 E-2D Advanced Hawkeye aircraft.
 On 13 August 2013, Northrop Grumman was awarded a $617 million contract for five E-2Ds until full-rate production Lot 1.
 On 30 June 2014, Northrop Grumman was awarded a $3.6 billion contract to supply 25 more E-2D, for a total contracted number of 50 aircraft; 13 E-2D models had been delivered by that time.

-In December 2016, an E-2D flew for the first time fitted with an aerial refueling capability.
-This feature will allow the aircraft to double its time on station to five hours and increase total mission time from four to seven hours.
-The refueling modification will start being built into the 46th plane (out of 75 planned) for delivery in late 2020 costing an additional $2 million per aircraft and the Navy plans to retrofit the feature on all previous Hawkeyes for $6 million per plane.
+In December 2016, an E-2D flew for the first time with an aerial refueling capability.
+This feature allows the aircraft to double its time on station to five hours and increase total mission time from four to seven hours.
+The refueling modification began with the 46th plane (out of 75 planned) for delivery in late 2020, costing an additional $2 million per aircraft.
+The Navy plans to retrofit the feature on all previous Hawkeyes for $6 million per plane.